pravartak01/SIH_PRAVARTAK_SVARAM/README.md

 ## 📖 About SVARAM

-**SVARAM** (Sanskrit Vedic Ancient Rhythms & Metrics) is an innovative digital platform designed to revive and promote the study of Sanskrit prosody (Chandas) and Bhagavad Gita shlokas.
-Built for the **Smart India Hackathon 2024**, this platform combines ancient wisdom with cutting-edge technology to create an immersive learning experience.
+**SVARAM** (Sanskrit Vedic Ancient Rhythms & Metrics) is an innovative digital platform designed to revive and promote the study of Sanskrit prosody (Chandas).
+Built for the **Smart India Hackathon 2025**, this platform combines ancient wisdom with cutting-edge technology to create an immersive learning experience.

 ### 🎯 Mission
 To make Sanskrit learning accessible, engaging, and scientifically rigorous through AI-powered tools, gamification, and a comprehensive learning management system.